Ypres Cycling Tour

 Explore the Ypres Salient with us on quiet country roads and excellent cycle paths.
 Cycling at your pace through the scenes of some of the most ferocious battles in the First World War, we will encounter enduring evidence of the fighting that took place here.
 The flat terrain and abundance of cycle paths make this a comfortable and leisurely tour for cyclists of all abilities.

-Tours generally take place over 3 or 4 days.
+Tours take place over 4 or 5 days.

 Bespoke Battlefield Tours